coderamen666/srd-v3.5-md/basic-rules-and-legal/planes.md

 The eternal oceans of this plane vary between ice cold and boiling hot, between saline and fresh.
 They are perpetually in motion, wracked by currents and tides.
-The plane's permanent settlements form around bits of flotsam and jetsam suspended within this endless liquid.
+The plane’s permanent settlements form around bits of flotsam and jetsam suspended within this endless liquid.
 These settlements drift on the tides of the Elemental Plane of Water.